 So I built a three-layer frame—two layers of maple and one of cherry—surrounding that old pine.
 It was way more work than I anticipated, but the result was worth it.
 Then came another hurdle: the color.
 The cherry needed to darken while the maple stayed light, but stain bleeds, so painter’s tape wasn’t an option.
 That’s when I channeled my inside-the-lines skills from pre-K, grabbed an old brush, and carefully hand-painted that cherry with patience and precision.

-To tie it all together, I cooked up a rich, chocolatey-smelling hard wax paste that spread like butter.
-And now, after all the hours and detail that went into this door, I might be getting a little too attached.
+After all the hours and detail that went into this door, I might be getting a little too attached.
 But hey, when a project surprises you and turns out better than expected, it’s hard not to.